Mission, Vision, and Values

 Genuineness: On television, psychologists are often depicted as someone who speaks softly and slowly, as though any natural inflection in one’s tone might bring the whole appointment to a grinding halt.
 There is no ‘fake therapist’ voice here.
 The relationship between a client and their psychologist is a real relationship, albeit a professional one, and I always treat it as such.

 Presence: I believe that one of the keys to a successful working relationship is maintaining awareness of what is happening right now, in the moment.
-Whether we are working together for an assessment or in therapy, you will likely be talking about painful things.
+During our work, you will likely be talking about painful things.
 So much goes on ‘behind the scenes’ when we talk about difficult stuff, and if your clinician is not attending to what you are saying (or not saying), it can lead to feelings of being unheard or misunderstood.

 Empowerment: I believe everyone is doing the best they can with the skills they have.
 I aim to build on what you already know so that you can take back control of your life.
-I always say that my ultimate goal is to work myself out of a job.
-If you are coming to me for therapy, the idea is that you will practice everything we do together so that eventually you are able do it on your own.
-If we are working together on an assessment, this is an opportunity to explore your problems in a way that most people have not experienced, with the goals of meaning-making and developing a road map for success.
+My ultimate goal is to work myself out of a job.
+If you are coming to me for therapy, the expectation is that you will practice everything we do together so that eventually you are able to do it on your own.
+If we are working together on an assessment, this is an opportunity to explore your problems to increase meaning-making and develop a road map for success.

 A note about forensic assessments:

-In addition to clinical services, I also offer forensic assessment and treatment services.
-Forensic assessments are not therapeutic assessments.
+In addition to clinical services, I also offer forensic assessment services.
 In forensic assessments, my job is to provide a fair and objective opinion regarding any (neuro)psychological difficulties you might be experiencing.
-The goal of the assessment is to assist in answering specific legal questions, rather than to help you feel better or improve your life.
+The purpose is to answer specific legal questions, rather than to help you feel better or improve your life.
 My approach as a clinician does not change, however.
-All assessments are conducted in a collaborative manner in the sense that you and I are actively involved in the assessment process.
-We will explore your difficulties in the same compassionate manner I would for any other assessment, and my aim is to understand your subjective experiences.
+All assessments are conducted in a collaborative manner, and my aim is to understand your subjective experiences.
 Research indicates that this approach results in a more informative and higher-quality assessment.

 Technical Stuff